0xfe/hype/README.md

 ### Done

+-   API to fetch cookies from request header
 -   Implement Cookie::try_from(...) to parse from string
 -   Implement TryFrom trait for request and cookie
 -   API to set cookies in response header -- you can have multiple setcookie headers!